seanoldham/average_player/README.md

 Pulls data from MLB's GameDay XML files and calculates the which player or players are nearest to the league average.

+## Updating Data

+Load *root/snapshot* and wait...

-To scrape for new data, run `rake scrape:all`
+To only scrape for new data, run `rake scrape:all`